• Skip to main content

-You can also add some cauliflower florets to the same recipe to make aloo gobi matar.
+You can also add some cauliflower florets to make aloo gobi matar.
+I also have the tips to make this a dry aloo matar sabzi in the faq section.

 Dum aloo